PKizzle/dns/README.md

 Miek Gieben - 2025- - <miek@miek.nl>

-# Building
+# Building/developing

 This library uses Go modules and uses semantic versioning.
-Building is done with the `go` tool, so the following should work:

-    go get codeberg.org/miekg/dns
-    go build codeberg.org/miekg/dns
+Getting the code and working with the library is done via:

+    git clone git@codeberg.org:miekg/dns  # use https is you don't have a codeberg account cd dns
+    # $EDTIOR *.go

+If you want to use codeberg/miekg/dns in your own project, just do a `go get codeberg.org/miekg/dns@latest` and import codeberg.org/miekg/dns in your Go files.

 ## Examples

 A short "how to use the API" is at the beginning of doc.go (this also will show when you call `godoc codeberg.org/miekg/dns`).
-The cmd/ directory contains a few example programs.
+The cmd/ directory contains a reflect example program that is used for benchmarking, and further has atomdns which is full fledged DNS server that is developed in tandem with the library.

 ## Supported RFCs